close-dev-team/mobile-close-channel-sdk-android/README.md

     }
 ```

-<details>
-  <summary>Showing the channel info view</summary>

  There are 2 ways of showing the channel
  * Channel messages view.
-This shows messages in chat-like way with text balloons, ordered by sending date/time
+This shows messages in chat-like way with text balloons, ordered by date/time of sending
  * Channel info view.
 This shows informational messages, tickets and bought products, ordered by pre defined order

+<details>
+  <summary>Showing the channel info view</summary>

    The display the info view use the following code snippet

   ```kotlin